Star tour of Münster: Park landscape and moated castles of the Münsterland

 Day 1: Arrival in Münster

-Arrival in Münster and check-in in the hotel.
+Arrival in Münster and check-in at 3 pm in the hotel.
 Time for a first visit of the old town.

-This tour takes you through Handorf along the winding bank of the Werse to Haus Langen, and then parallel to the Ems and back along the Dortmund-Ems canal.
-Haus Langen is a former estate with a watermill, which was in operation until the 60s.
-This pleasant stretch along the Werse takes you into the suburb of Handorf, also known as the 'Dorf der großen Kaffeekannen ("village of the large coffee pots") as it has always been an attractive destination for the inhabitants of Münster.
-Shortly after crossing the Ems you come across Haus Langen and the adjacent natural protection area.
-The return route takes you through green parkland to the Emsaue.
+This tour initially leads to the Dortmund-Ems Canal and through Boniburgerwald.
+This pleasant stretch along the Werse takes you into the suburb of Handorf, also known as the ‚Dorf der großen Kaffeekannen’ (“village of the large coffee pots”) as it has always been an attractive destination for the inhabitants of Münster.
+Shortly after crossing the Ems, you come across Haus Langen and the adjacent natural protection area.
 You can take in nature with a range of viewing towers, platforms and benches.
-Or extend the tour by a few kilometres and visit the pilgrimage town of Telgte.
+Cycling through this green landscape, you will arrive in the small pilgrimage town of Telgte with its small half-timbered houses, a beautiful market square, and the Baroque pilgrimage chapel.
+The route back to Münster lead through the Emsauerpark and the Delsener Heide to the farming community of Kasewinkel.
+It is worth taking a break at the historical country inn Pleistermühle with its beer garden before you return to the city of Münster along the tree-lined shores of the Werse.

 This tour takes you along the Aasee via Mecklenbeck and Albachten to Schloss Senden.
 The route back is along the Dortmund-Ems-Kanals, past the enchanted Venner Moor and the Hitruper See.
 From the Aasee you reach the suburb of Mecklenbeck.
 You then go past Haus Ruhr, a seat of nobility from the 18th Century, built by Johann Conrad Schlaun.
 You then pass through woods and meadows to the Stever, which takes you to the castle with its lovely café.
 Alternatively you can stop off at Hof Grothues-Potthoff, which offers regional dishes and a wide selection of cakes.
 Once replenished, continue back to Münster.
 Just past Senden you meet the Dortmund-Ems canal and cycle past Hiltruper See and the harbour back to Münster.